5 December 2018

-Campfire bans are now in place along the entire Bibbulmun Track.
+Campfire bans are in place at many campsites on the Bibbulmun Track.

-Walkers are not permitted to light any campfires or wood operated stoves at anywhere on the Track and should carry a fuel stove.
+Walkers are not permitted to light any campfires or wood operated stoves where campfire bans are in place.
+Please carry and use a fuel stove.

-Campfire bans will continue to April 2018 depending on weather conditions.
+Campfire bans will begin from December 1.
+Once in place, they will continue to April 2019 depending on weather conditions.
 Please check the Section By Section guide (under Trip Planner) for any changes.

 Check the Section by Section Guide relevant to the section you are walking for other impacts.
 There are likely to be some sections of the Track that will be impacted by bushfires this summer.